 This means that, if you skip a workout (or more than one), getting back in shape won’t be as hard as if you were starting all over again.

-Should I Make it up if I Skip a Workout?
+Should you Make it up if you Skip a Workout?

 You skip a workout… should you make it up?